aschampion/n5gest/README.md

 SUBCOMMANDS:
     bench-read         Benchmark reading an entire dataset.
-    crop-blocks        Crop wrongly sized blocks to match dataset dimensions at the end of a given axis. help               Prints this message or the help of the given subcommand(s) import             Import a sequence of image files as a series of z-sections into a 3D N5 dataset. ls                 List all datasets under an N5 root.
+    crop-blocks        Crop wrongly sized blocks to match dataset dimensions at the end of a given axis. export             Export a sequence of image files from a series of z-sections. help               Prints this message or the help of the given subcommand(s) import             Import a sequence of image files as a series of z-sections into a 3D N5 dataset. ls                 List all datasets under an N5 root.